seamile/jsonfmt/README.md

 **jsonfmt** is a powerful tool for pretty-printing, querying and conversion JSON documents.

-It is as powerful as [jq](https://github.com/jqlang/jq), but simpler.
+It is as powerful as [jq](https://github.com/jqlang/jq), but easier to use.

 ## Features